1uiscalderon/holberton-headphones/README.md

 ### [1.
 Header](./0-index.html)
+* Building a web page the right way, is not easy - expect if you put in place strong foundations:

+reset CSS styling
+* use variables
+* simple/“as generic as you can” CSS selectors
+* avoid using super specific CSS selectors as much as possible
+* simple HTML structure - div containers are your friend!

-* For this first task: create the header/hero piece
+For this first task: create the header/hero piece

 ### [2.
 "What we do..." section](./1-index.html)
 * For this second task: create the “What we do…” section